Faculty, Staff, Facilities and Equipment

 James P. Keeter School of Engineering

-As the engineering program grows, the department will strategically add faculty with diverse skills and interests.
-For example, we are currently seeking an engineering-physics faculty member to teach both engineering and physics courses.
+As the engineering program grows, the department is strategically adding faculty with diverse skills and interests.
 Additionally, our advisory board consists of regional professionals who guide us to ensure our graduates meet the expectations of today’s multidisciplinary job market.

 Geoff Akers, Associate Professor of Engineering